anerip98/fraudulent-credit-card-transaction-detection/README.md

 # Fraudulent Credit Card Transaction Detection

+This work was done for the Machine Learning for TData Mining Course at DA-IICT.

 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase

 This notebook attempts to classify the transaction as fraud/not fraud using the 28 PCA transformed features provided.